What are the Most Common Causes of Bicycle Accidents?

 - Crossing and Turning Accidents: Many accidents happen when a vehicle crosses into the path of a bicycle or turns (usually left) and collides into a bicycle that is in their blind spot.
 The cause of these accidents is usually that the driver did not see the bicycle either in their blind spot or at a crossing.

-- Dooring Accidents: Like the name implies, this type of accident happens when a vehicle occupant opens their door in front of an oncoming bicycle and strikes it.
+- Dooring Accidents: As the name implies, this type of accident happens when a vehicle occupant opens their door in front of an oncoming bicycle and strikes it.
 Dooring accidents are most common in more congested areas, such as busy downtown streets in cities like Richmond and Virginia Beach.

 Most bicycle accidents are caused by some form of negligence, and in the majority of cases, it is negligence on the part of a vehicle driver.
 Some of the most common causes of bike accidents include: